Baryon-dark matter coincidence in Randall-Sundrum Model: The set-up

 Similar to the case of scalar DM, one can imagine a massive spin-1 DM $X_\mu$ with the following Lagrangian,

 where the first term is the usual gauge boson kinetic term, while the second is a bare mass term.
-Here we assume a Stueckelberg mass\footnote{In abelian gauge theories, the Stueckelberg mechanism can be taken as the limit of the Higgs mechanism where the mass of the real scalar is sent to infinity, and only the pseudoscalar is present~\cite{Stueckelberg:1938hvi, Ruegg:2003ps, Kors:2004dx, Kors:2005uz}.} term for the new gauge boson $X_\mu$.
+Here we assume a Stueckelberg mass\footnote{In abelian gauge theories, the Stueckelberg mechanism can be taken as the limit of the Higgs mechanism where the mass of the real scalar is sent to infinity and only the pseudoscalar is present~\cite{Stueckelberg:1938hvi, Ruegg:2003ps, Kors:2004dx, Kors:2005uz}.} term for the new gauge boson $X_\mu$.
 We also assume the presence of an unbroken $Z_2$ symmetry under which the DM is odd while all the SM fields are even, thus ensuring the stability of the DM by forbidding the kinetic mixing term.
-With this, one can write down the action encoding the interaction between $X_\mu$ and radion,
+With this, one can write down the action encoding interaction between $X_\mu$ and radion,

-Both $m_r$ and $m_X$ are scaled by the RS warp factor, similar to the Higgs mass in Eq.~\eqref{eq:mass-warp}.
-It is worth mentioning that we consider each DM to be present one at a time and not together.
+Both $m_S$ and $m_X$ are scaled by the RS warp factor, similar to the Higgs mass in Eq.~\eqref{eq:mass-warp}.
+It is worth mentioning that we consider each DM is present one at a time and not together.
 Once again, we have redefined the masses of $S$ and $X_\mu$ as,

 which shows, addressing the gauge hierarchy issue, in the present framework, one can realize DM in the ballpark of 100 GeV to 1 TeV for $kr_c\simeq\mathcal{O}(10)$ and $m_{S,X}^0\sim\mathcal{O}(M_P)$.